LOADING ...

 John Henry was just a bitty boy

-No bigger than the palm of your
+No bigger than the palm of hand

 Johnny you're gonna be a steal man